 Trust and Identity Technology Working Group

 Ensuring that researchers can easily collaborate across national research organisations, facilities and services is a challenge.
-To address this issue, the AAF is coordinating a Trust and Identity Technology Working Group.
+To address this issue, the AAF coordinated a Trust and Identity Technology Working Group.
 Its purpose is to identify the technology used by research collaborations, to ensure interoperability now and into the future, for a seamless, secure and globally connected research ecosystem.

 Key considerations